HexiScale: Facilitating Large Language Model Training over Heterogeneous Hardware: System Design and Implementation

 \subsection{Asymmetric Parallel Support in \sys}

 To train efficiently under heterogeneous settings, we implement \sys with fully asymmetric parallel support and system optimizations, with the essential change as:

 \textbf{Asymmetric partition of the computation load}.
-For each pipeline which can be assigned with a \textit{different} batch size, pipeline parallel communication groups are initialized with a \textit{different} tensor model parallel degree and a corresponding, potentially \textit{different} number of allocated transformer layers.
+For each data-parallel replica\footnote{\ryan{For simplicity, in the remainder of the paper, we refer to each data-parallel replica as a pipeline.}}, which can be assigned a \textit{different} batch size, pipeline parallel communication groups are initialized with a \textit{different} tensor model parallel degree and a corresponding, potentially \textit{different} number of allocated transformer layers.
 Each pipeline stage selects a fixed leader GPU, which minimizes communication latency to GPUs in nearby stages and initializes a tensor model parallel group.
-During forward pass, the leader GPU in each stage \texttt{send}s the activation to the leader GPU in the next stage.
+During the forward pass, the leader GPU in each stage \texttt{send}s the activation to the leader GPU in the next stage.
 Once the leader GPU in the next stage \texttt{receive}s the activation, it \texttt{broadcast}s this activation among its tensor parallel group to perform computations.
-During backward pass, the same logic applies for communicating the gradients w.r.t activations.
+During the backward pass, the same logic applies for communicating the gradients w.r.t activations. \ryan{For cases where two adjacent pipeline stages have the same tensor model parallel degree, \sys falls back to the Megatron~\cite{narayanan2021efficient} scatter/gather communication strategy for collective-communication optimization.}

 \textbf{Asymmetric gradient synchronization}.
-Model parameters (and their corresponding gradients) of transformer layers across different pipelines may be chunked into different sizes due to differently assigned tensor model parallel degrees.
-In this case, vanilla data parallelism struggles to synchronize gradients.
-To address this challenge, we identify the smallest gradient size and further partition the larger gradients into multiple chunks, each matching the size of the smallest identified gradient.
-Data parallel communication is then performed by synchronizing each gradient chunk among different subsets of GPUs within the data parallel group, without increasing communication overhead.
+Model parameters (and corresponding gradients) of transformer layers across different pipelines may be chunked into different sizes due to differently assigned tensor parallel degrees.
+In this case, vanilla data parallelism cannot correctly synchronize gradients.
+To ensure communication correctness, we identify the smallest gradient size and further partition larger gradients into multiple chunks, each matching the size of the smallest identified gradient.
+Data parallel communication is then performed by synchronizing each gradient chunk among different subsets of data parallel workers, with the same communication volume.